hashicorp/packer/website/source/docs/provisioners/ansible.html.md

 - `user` (string) - The `ansible_user` to use.
 Defaults to the user running packer.

+- `inventory_directory` (string) - The directory in which to place the generated ansible inventory file.
+If this is specified, then this directory is what will get passed to the `-i` argument of the `ansible` command when this provisioner runs Ansible.
+By default, the generated ansible inventory will be placed in a temporary file in the system-specific temporary file location, and the fully-qualified name of this temporary file will be passed to the `-i` argument of the `ansible` command when this provisioner runs ansible.

 ## Limitations

 ### Redhat / CentOS